softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 12. The `server` returns this to the client.

 > [!NOTE]
+>
 > Note that the diagram includes simple representations of HTTP and database requests.
 You will learn how to use these technologies in later phases.
 You just need to understand that the `server` receives HTTP network requests and the database persistently stores your application data.
 It is also not important that you use correct UML Sequence diagram syntax for your diagrams.
 You just need to show that you understand what each of the endpoints are doing inside your code.

+### PetShop Example

+There is an example [PetShop Server Sequence Diagram](../../petshop/petshop.md#sequence-diagrams).
+The PetShop example as a whole is intended to demonstrate the core concepts of this course, but does not account for all the complexities that you will need to consider for your chess project.
+Learn from the example and walkthrough videos, and then do your own work to learn this new skill of diagramming.

 ## Classes